MaitreStick/MaitreStick/README.md

 <h3 align="center">A passionate about science and technology from Colombia 🇨🇴</h3>

-- 👨‍🎓 I'm a software engineering student at **Surcolombiana University**
+- 👨‍💻 I'm a Software Engineer

 - 👨‍💻 I’m currently working on a personal project